Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 This lead me to believe that my project was a doable one.

 ## One EXE - no installation needed
 The application is one EXE and that's it.
-When the application starts, it **creates** the DLL  for MahApps  and all its images (banner, icons, images for toast notifications)  in a temp-location.
+When the application starts, it **creates** the DLL  for MahApps (see below) and all its images (banner, icons, images for toast notifications)  in a temp-location.
 This temp -ocation is under the APPDATA of the user who starts the application.
 So you have no issues with *user-permissions*.

 ```powershell
 $env:temp